 This is part II of the What the Eff Is a Strategic Business Narrative and Why Does Every Company Need One? series.
 In part I, we discuss what a strategic narrative can do for your people.

 We began drafting this piece well before the health crisis became a daily driving force, and we still believe a strategic narrative is extremely relevant to all companies around the world.
 Companies both large and small have been rocked by recent events.
 We’re all scrambling to plan our next moves.
 During trying times like these, a solid strategic business narrative can help you stay focused on established company goals, but also pivot to respond to unexpected market forces and rise to meet new consumer needs.

 Understanding your company’s story helps you keep its values top-of-mind, which can inspire acts of generosity and philanthropy in your community or niche.
 Knowing and sharing your strategic narrative unites your employees, reminds them that you support and appreciate them.
 And above all, crafting a compelling story can steer your company away from hiding or merely surviving, and toward thriving.
 Countless businesses are entering uncharted territory, and a strategic narrative can serve as a much-needed compass.

-At its core, a strategic narrative is simply the story of a company.
+At its core, a strategic business narrative is simply the story of a company.